apache/airflow/docs/apache-airflow/best-practices.rst

 - hard-reset is not recommended way for GitOps

-So, you can consider connecting multiple Airflow clusters with same Git branch (like ``main``), and maintaining those with different environment variables and different connection configurations with same ``connection_id``. you can also raise :class:`~airflow.exceptions.AirflowClusterPolicySkipDag` exception on the cluster policy, to load specific DAGs to :class:`~airflow.models.dagbag.DagBag` on the specific Airflow deployment only, if needed.
+So, you can consider connecting multiple Airflow clusters with same Git branch (like ``main``), and maintaining those with different environment variables and different connection configurations with same ``connection_id``. you can also raise :class:`~airflow.exceptions.AirflowClusterPolicySkipDag` exception on the cluster policy, to load specific Dags to :class:`~airflow.models.dagbag.DagBag` on the specific Airflow deployment only, if needed.

 .. code-block:: python